 It is the goal of Rice's Professional Master's Program that by integrating a disciplinary course of study with shared experiences that enhance the student's awareness and key skills in management, communications policy, and ethics, the graduate will be familiar with the culture of business and industry and will see his/her future chances of success enhanced.

 Each degree track requires a unique set of science courses that provide students with the core expertise needed by industrial and governmental organizations.
 Additional skills, such as computational training, are interwoven with the advanced course work.
 Students supplement these foundation courses by choosing electives in line with their areas of interest.
-For a detailed list of courses, visit the coursework pages for Nanoscale Science, Subsurface Geoscience, Bioscience and Health Policy, Environmental Analysis and Decision Making, Space Studies.
+For a detailed list of courses, visit the coursework pages for Nanoscale Science, Subsurface Geoscience, Bioscience and Health Policy, Environmental Analysis, Space Studies.

 With permission of advising faculty, students can enroll in courses offered by Rice Partner institutions.
 Instructions and form can be found here.

 The cohort activities provide the additional skills students needed for a non-academic career.
 Students can further increase their knowledge of business and management by selecting MBA elective courses offered through the Jesse H. Jones Graduate School of Business.

 A key feature of the Professional Master's Program, internships provide students with the learning and practical experience they seek.
 For employers, internships are considered the best return-on-invest for recruiting and provide the most economical, efficient and effective means for hiring talent.
 Students should find a three- to six-month position suited to their interests in an industry directly related to their area of study.